 - When you want to raise funds for multiple individuals, open a single account, despite the fact that there are a number of beneficiaries.
 This simplifies things and keeps your costs down, and it is much easier for a donor to write one check than to write as many checks as there are beneficiaries.
 It's a good idea to obtain an Employer Identification Number (EIN) from the Internal Revenue Service (Form SS-4; check off "Banking Purposes" in Section 9, "Reason for applying") for the account instead of using an individual beneficiary's Social Security Number.
 That way you will avoid confusion on ownership of the funds as well as on tax reporting issues.
 Note that only the account signatory will be able to withdraw funds.
 Donors should not be led to believe that the bank will manage or oversee the use of the money.

-Note: if you have a large number of beneficiaries, there is a chance that your fundraising event may be considered to be a charitable solicitation, and you will have to register with the Non-Profit Organizations/Public Charities Division.
-If you believe this could be the case, please contact the Division at (617) 727-2200, ext.
+Note: if you have a large number of beneficiaries, there is a chance that your fundraising event may be considered to be a charitable solicitation, and you will have to register with the Non-Profit Organizations/Public Charities Division of the Attorney General's Office (AGO).
+If you believe this could be the case, please contact the AGO at (617) 727-2200, ext.
 2101, before holding your fundraiser.
-The Division's staff can help determine if your fundraiser crosses the line into "charitable" fundraising.
+AGO staff can help determine if your fundraiser crosses the line into "charitable" fundraising.

 You cannot use that person's Social Security Number to open the account.
 Obtain an Employer Identification Number (EIN) from the Internal Revenue Service (Form SS-4; check off "Banking Purposes" in Section 9, "Reason for applying") for the account instead.
 The name of the account should reflect the deceased's name and the purpose of the fund, such as "The John Smith Funeral Fund."